zephyr998/DCA_privacy/privacy.md

 ## Changes to this policy

 If this policy ever changes, the new version will be published in this file alongside the date it took effect.
 Material changes will also be reflected in the App Store listing for the next app release.

-## Contact

-Questions about this policy can be sent to coolkid1998998@gmail.com.